dozyhermit/nemo-zod-validators/README.md

 ## validateGeneric

-Validates data with a zod schema using `safeParse`.
-This is the base for all the schema-based validators in this package.
+Validates data against a zod schema using `safeParse`.
+This is the base for all the schema based validators in this package.

-The return type is either `Response` or `NextResponse.next()`.
+The return type can be either `Response` or `NextResponse.next()`.

 ### Example

 ```
 const schema = z.object({
-  world: z
+  hello: z
     .string({
-      invalid_type_error: 'Invalid world',
+      invalid_type_error: 'Invalid hello',
     })
 });

 type SchemaType = z.infer<typeof Schema>;

-validateGeneric<SchemaType>({ data: { world: 'Hello' }, schema });
+validateGeneric<SchemaType>({ data: { hello: 'World' }, schema });
 ```

 ### Creating Your Own Validator

 This couldn't be simpler, but the only thing you have to remember is how to prevent `validateGeneric` from executing immediately.

-As an example, let's create a `validateCookies` validator:
+For example, let's create a `validateCookies` validator:

 ```
 type ValidateCookies<T> = ValidateWithSchema<T>;